(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Larger abnormalities, such as narrowed sections or holes, point to more complex issues and possibly cancer.

-Your care team may discuss all of the results of your barium swallow test with you, as well as the need for possible follow-up.
+The care team may discuss all of the results of the barium swallow test with the patient, as well as the need for possible follow-up.

 Expert cancer care